 There needs to be as much documentation of the Jewish experience in America as possible.

-If you are interested in this topic, you should visit the Jewish Museum of Maryland.
+If you are interested in this topic, visit the Jewish Museum of Maryland.

-This museum, established in 1960, serves as a testament to the great Jewish tradition and the extent to which its people have improved the world.
+Established in 1960, this museum serves as a testament to the great Jewish tradition and the extent to which its people have improved the world.

 There are also impactful temporary exhibits, including “Jews in Space,” a tribute to Jews who have advanced space exploration and study.